Updates on Barnet Mencap's services and activities in relation to Covid-19

 Autistica has also produced a range of Covid-19 resources for people with autism, and even have webinars with experts answering your questions.

 Learning Disability England have a great resource of EasyRead information from around the internet, including information on how to stay safe and what to do if you don't feel well.

 The advice below also comes from Mencap.

-Coronavirus (COVID-19) is a new type of illness.
-There are now a number of people in the UK who have it and it is spread easily.
+Coronavirus (COVID-19) is a new type of illness and it is spread easily.

 People who are ill with the virus may: